School and Library Visits

 Teacher and Librarian Comments

 "Megan Crewe offered insights into the writing life that deepened my classes' understanding of the creative process and the world of publishing.
 Her presentation was well-structured, entertaining, and informative, and the students loved it." -Rose Cullis, English teacher, Humberside C.I.

 "We were honored to have Megan Crewe as our guest for our first "Authors Love..."
 YA author series.
 Her warm, friendly presence engaged teens as she described her journey from eager young student writer to published author.
 The teens were fascinated by her often humorous reflections on the painstaking process involved in her first book publication.
 Her visit inspired those with storytelling aspirations of their own to write, write, write!" -Cilla Jacobson, Youth Services Coordinator, Palm Beach County Library System

 I can work with teachers and librarians to tailor presentations and discussions to specific topics, age ranges, and group sizes, depending on your needs.
 To provide a starting point, here are some sample visits I offer.

 Writing Workshop - Done with one classroom or a relatively small group of kids or teens, I discuss story-writing techniques, lead practice exercises, and provide feedback on the participants' work.
 Great for creative writing classes and clubs.
-I have a general workshop on the key elements of a good story, and can also do focused workshops in particular elements like plot or characters.
+My most popular workshops are The Three Keys, focusing on the key elements of a good story, and The Stories in You, focusing on incorporating the writer’s real feelings and experiences into fiction.
+I can also offer focused workshops in particular elements like plot or characters.